insel-null/lemmih/README.md

 LeMMIH can run on many runtimes, and when you run it on Bun, you can take advantage of related optimizations.

+### Look familiar?

+~~Scenes like these are happening all over the galaxy right now.
+You could be next.~~

+LeMMIH's architecture draws inspiration from Axum.
+In fact, you can even pair it with the [Result/Option library](https://std.moeru.ai/docs/packages/results)!

 ## Performance

 ### Router